GrzegorzPasterny/TrafficSimulator/README.md

 - The simulation ends when one of the following conditions is met:
   - A timeout is reached.
   - The maximum number of simulation steps is reached.
-  - All generators have finished producing cars and all cars have reached parking.
+  - All car generators have finished producing cars and all cars have reached parking.

 - Simulation results include:
   - Total simulation duration.